-Key Levers SAP is Pulling to Drive RISE Adoption
+Key Levers SAP is Pulling to Compel RISE and AI Adoption

 Illustration of business person pushing a lever

-With the SAP RISE offering approaching its second anniversary, UpperEdge has observed several key insights around SAP’s tactics to drive the adoption of RISE.
-At this point, the evaluation of RISE is not a question of if; it is a question of when customers will be presented with a RISE proposal to evaluate.
+With SAP RISE in its third year on the market, UpperEdge has observed several key insights around SAP’s tactics to drive the adoption of RISE.
+At this point, the adoption of RISE is not a question of if; it is a question of when customers will move to RISE.
+At SAP’s annual Sapphire conference last week, SAP stated that RISE has now been adopted by over 6,000 customers, and it is clear that RISE and AI adoption are of critical importance to SAP.

-SAP’s strategy has been to market RISE as comprehensive ERP transformational solution inclusive of software, infrastructure, maintenance and technical services.
-However, as prospective customers explore this offering, they are realizing that not all relevant technical services come standard with RISE, the infrastructure is based on generic t-shirt sizing, and cloud line of business solutions, like Ariba, are out of scope and need to be purchased separately.
+SAP is marketing RISE as a comprehensive ERP transformational solution inclusive of software, infrastructure, maintenance and technical services.
+However, as prospective customers explore this offering, they are realizing that not all relevant technical services come standard with RISE.
+The infrastructure is based on generic t-shirt sizing, and cloud line of business solutions (i.e., Ariba) are out of scope and need to be purchased separately.

-Here, we will outline the current state of the market as it relates to RISE, the levers that SAP is pulling to drive cloud adoption, and what customers need to consider when evaluating a move to RISE and negotiating with SAP.
+Here, we will outline the current state of the market as it relates to RISE, the levers that SAP is pulling to drive adoption of both RISE and AI, and what customers need to consider when evaluating a move to RISE.

 What We’re Seeing